-Ever stared at a carton of eggs and wondered, “Why are these brown?
-Why are some eggs white?
-And why are some even … blue?!”
+Ever stared at a carton of eggs and wondered,

-Let’s crack the mystery. 🥚😉
+Let's crack the brown eggs vs white eggs mystery. 🥚😉

 Here’s the scoop: